-With the news of Mitt Romney in the Presidential elections, many people have started to ask questions about Mitt’s religion, and about the Church of Jesus Christ of Latter-day Saints, or Mormonism as it is commonly known as.
+With the news of Mitt Romney in the Presidential elections, many people have started to ask questions about Mitt’s religion and about the Church of Jesus Christ of Latter-day Saints, or Mormonism as it is commonly known.

 Continue reading to find out a number of interesting facts about what this religion teaches.

 A “Mormon” is the name given to a member of the Church of Jesus Christ of Latter-day Saints (Often just abbreviated to just the LDS Church).